This guide will help you choose the best Canon camera for your photography in 2023.

 From compact point-and-shoots to reliable DSLRs and the latest EOS R mirrorless cameras, we’ve chosen the best bang-for-your-buck models currently available.

-We’ve got recommendations for beginners through to professional photographers, no matter your budget.
+We’ve got recommendations for all levels of photographers, no matter your budget.

 (We’ll also discuss the differences between full-frame vs. APS-C sensor Canon cameras and why it’s important.)